WeiChienHsu/CS271/midterm/README.md

 important uses of runtime stacks in programs: 1) When the CALL instruction executes, the CPU saves the current subroutine’s return address on the stack.
 2) The stack provides temporary storage for local variables inside subroutines.
 3) When calling a subroutine, you pass input values called arguments by pushing on the stack.
 4) A stack makes a convenient temporary save area for registers when they are used for more than one purpose.
 After they are modified, they can be restored to their original values.
 Instructions used to manipulate the ESP register are: RET/ CALL/ PUSH/ POP

+Instruction execution cycle: Fetch the instruction at the address in Instruction Pointer into Instruction Register -> Increment the Instruction Pointer to point to next instruction -> Decode the instruction -> If the instruction requires memory access, determine the memory address and fetch the operand from memory into CPU register or send the operand from CPU register -> Execute the instruction -> If the output operand is in memory, the control unit use write operation to store the data

+The INC instruction does not affect the Carry flag.
+XCHG reg,mem XCHG reg,reg XCHG mem,reg